Skip to main content

 Download

 Search engine marketing, or SEM, can boost website traffic, target ideal audiences and drive conversions.
-However, as competition on Google grows, it takes more effort to stand out.
+However, as competition on Google grows, standing out takes effort.

-If you feel stumped on where to start, this search engine marketing glossary can help.
-At Zoe Marketing & Communications, we help businesses like yours set up successful SEM campaigns.
-And, as Zoe’s content manager, I’ve written extensively on how SEM works.
+If you’re just getting your bearings, this SEM glossary can help.
+At Zoe Marketing & Communications, we help businesses like yours build effective SEM campaigns.

 FREE GUIDE